-The syndicated community offering will be conducted in accordance with certain Securities and Exchange Commission rules applicable to best efforts "min/max" offerings.
-Keefe, Bruyette & Woods, Inc. and the other broker-dealers participating in the syndicated community offering may accept payment for shares of common stock to be purchased in the syndicated community offering, to the extent consistent with Securities and Exchange Commission rules applicable to best efforts "min/max" offerings, through a "sweep" arrangement.
-Under a "sweep" arrangement, a customer's brokerage account at the applicable participating broker-dealer will be debited in the amount of the purchase price for the shares of common stock that such customer intends to purchase in the syndicated community offering on or prior to the closing date, as determined in compliance with Securities and Exchange Commission rules, and such customers must authorize participating broker-dealers to debit their brokerage accounts and must have the funds for full payment in their accounts on such date.
+The syndicated community offering will be conducted in accordance with certain Securities and Exchange Commission rules applicable to best efforts offerings.
+Under these rules, Keefe, Bruyette & Woods, Inc. and the other broker-dealers participating in the syndicated community offering generally will accept payment for shares of common stock to be purchased in the syndicated community offering through a "sweep" arrangement or on a delivery versus payment basis through the facilities of the Depository Trust Company.
+Under a "sweep" arrangement, a customer's brokerage account at the applicable participating broker-dealer will be debited in the amount of the purchase price for the shares of common stock that such customer intends to purchase in the syndicated community offering on the closing date.
+Such customers must authorize participating broker-dealers to debit their brokerage accounts and must have the funds for full payment in their accounts on, but not before, the closing date.

-Funds received through a sweep arrangement, if utilized, will be promptly transmitted to a segregated account at HomeTrust Bank.
+Funds received through a sweep arrangement or delivery versus payment will be promptly transmitted to a segregated account at HomeTrust Bank.
 The closing of the syndicated community offering is subject to conditions set forth in an agency agreement among HomeTrust Bancshares and HomeTrust Bank on one hand and Keefe, Bruyette & Woods, Inc. on the other hand.
 If and when all the conditions for the closing are met, funds for common stock sold in the syndicated community offering, less fees and commissions payable, will be delivered promptly to us.
 If, gross proceeds equal to at least the minimum of the offering range are not received, or other closing conditions are not satisfied, the offering will not close and funds will be promptly returned.